 Graal, in which the Grail is a dish.

-n the final phase, the literature of the Holy Grail reached its apogee in the
+n the final phase, the literature of the Holy Grail reached its apogee in the work of the

-western civilisation arrived at a mythology of inwardly motivated quest, directed from within:
+civilisation arrived at a mythology of inwardly motivated quest, directed from within:

-the tragic line of the individual life develops from within
+the tragic line of the individual life develops from within outward,

 n one of the so-called Continuations to Chrétien's